 Procedure

 The experiments were run in a small windowless laboratory with fluorescent lighting giving a moderate ambient light level.
-Each experiment had its own written instructions, including the dependent measures for the respective experiments (see https://osf.io/kynjw?view_only=103e1dc33cca4464be9d167d929e4c63 for details), and the experimenter checked that the participant understood the instructions each time.
+Each experiment had its own written instructions, including the dependent measures for the respective experiments (see https://osf.io/5dygp for details), and the experimenter checked that the participant understood the instructions each time.
 When the participant indicated that they understood the instructions, the experimenter presented the stimuli one at a time and the participant reponded to each one by filling out the rating scales provided.
 Order of experiments was randomised independently for each participant and order of stimuli within experiments was similarly randomised.
 In each experiment, each stimulus was presented once to each participant.
 Given the large total number of stimuli, participants were permitted to take short breaks between experiments.

 Initially, a series of six stimuli chosen from the experiments and including typical stimuli for the launching and entraining effects were presented in random order.
 Before these were presented, participants were instructed that the experiments were concerned with their impressions of what they see, not with any thoughts they might have about the stimuli, and that the series of stimuli was to give them an idea of the kinds of stimuli that would be encountered in the experiments.
 They were instructed to observe the stimuli and that no response was required, and they were invited to ask questions if they have any.
 No participants asked any questions.
 There were four experimenters, two for each group of experiments, and each ran 25 participants.
 The experimenters were naive to the aims and hypotheses.